How to Plant, Grow and Propagate Iris for gorgeous blooms for years to come. A great beginner plant for garden newbies.

 Every color under the rainbow is available if you like sticking to a color scheme in your garden.
 You will be able to find a wide range of shades in many colors.

-I have mine intermingled throughout my garden while many other gardeners like to dedicate areas to the Iris.
+You can intermingle them throughout my garden while many other gardeners like to dedicate areas to the Iris.

-There are early, mid and late blooming Iris so if you mix it up when you purchase you can get weeks of bloom.
+There are early, mid and late blooming Iris.
+So if you mix it up when you purchase you can get weeks of bloom.

 Many have mentioned they don’t like the short blooming season of Iris but for me it is perfect.
 By the time they are done so many other plants are putting on a show you don’t mind the Iris are fading away.